techhat/core/doc/licenses/README.md

     See the License for the specific language governing permissions and limitations under the License.

-COMPONENT LICENSES:
+## Component Licenses

-Please see /doc/licenses for component license information
+Please see subdirectories under /doc/licenses for component license information

-ADDITIONAL COMPONENTS:
+## Additional Components

 Workloads using the Crowbar framework may be offered under different licenses.
-These licenses should be documented under the components relevenat "/doc/licenses" directory.
+These licenses should be documented under the components' "/doc/licenses" directory.